LayerNext/docs/docs/10-AI-advanced-features/04-auto-annotation.md

 Our application employs Facebook's "Segment Anything" model as the foundational model.
 At its core, the model takes a text prompt as input and generates raw annotation results that correspond to the input prompt.
 For instance, to annotate people who are running in an image, one would provide a clear and straightforward text prompt such as 'humans running', 'humans who are running', or 'running people'.
 The effectiveness of the model's output hinges on the clarity and simplicity of the provided text prompt.

 We have seamlessly integrated this core model into LayerNext, enabling users to execute it on annotation projects through an easy-to-use SDK.
-Upon running the SDK, the annotations, which align with your text prompt, will be updated on the images in Datalake, labeled according to your specifications.
+Upon running the SDK, the annotations, which align with your text prompt, will be updated on the images in MetaLake, labeled according to your specifications.
 This integration not only simplifies the annotation process but also enhances the accuracy and efficiency of the data preparation stage for machine learning models, leading to better performance and more streamlined project workflows.

 ## Bounding Boxes or Polygons